uqlibrary/technology-training/R/reports/reports.md

 will detail the default options you want to use for all you chunks.
 That is particularly useful if you want to define a default size for all your figures, for example.

+Here is an example of a chunk you might use to change default options:

+    ```{r setup, include=FALSE}
+    knitr::opts_chunk$set(echo = TRUE, message = FALSE, warning = FALSE)
+    ```

+That would make sure that, by default:

+  - The code is shown, but
+  - the messages and warnings are hidden.

 ## Errors when knitting